 Wang, L.; Wang, P.; Liu, Y.; Zheng, L.; Sun, Q.; Qiu, S.; Liu, C. Effects of phenylhydrazine-4-sulfonic acid on the reduction of GO and preparation of hydrophilic graphene with broad pH stability and antioxidant activity.
 RSC Adv.
 2015, 5 (48), 38696-38705.

 Gein, V. L.; Maryasov, M. A. Reactions of 5-aryl-4-(hetaren-2-ylcarbonyl)-3-hydroxy-1-(1, 3-thiazol-2-yl)-2, 5-dihydro-1H-pyrrol-2-ones with hydrazine, phenylhydrazine, and hydroxylamine.
 Russ.
 J. Org.
 Chem.
 2015, 51 (1), 110-115.

 Combustible liquid.
 Toxic if swallowed.
 Toxic in contact with skin.
-Toxic if inhaled.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
-May cause an allergic skin reaction.
+Toxic if inhaled.
+May cause respiratory irritation.
 Suspected of causing genetic defects.
 May cause cancer.
 Causes damage to organs through prolonged or repeated exposure.

 Precautionary Statements: P201-P202-P210-P235-P260-P264b-P270-P271-P272-P280-P281-P301+P310-P302+P352-P304+P340-P305+P351+P338-P308+P313-P311-P312-P330-P333+P313-P337+P313-P361-P363-P370+P378q-P501c